gbif/ssg-gb26/content/05_travel-accommodation/en.md

 ---

 ## Arriving in the Netherlands

+The Governing Board meeting attendees are asked to organize their own travel.

 The international airport [Schiphol](https://www.schiphol.nl/en/) is a hub for many airlines.
 The Schiphol Amsterdam Airport app is available from app stores.
 The Schiphol airport is located approx. 30 km from the city centre of Leiden.